 Steps to Address DNR's Task from the Board - Marc Engel updated Policy that DNR will be reaching out to talk about the model attempt in 2005.
 They have confirmed that it is still in DNR's possession and they have the original model run.
-DNR will then reach out to the former ISAG members to determine a manner in which it is possible to re-run the model using LiDAR data.
+Once DNR has that information, they will reach out to the ISAG members to determine a manner in which it is possible to re-run the model using LiDAR data.
 DNR anticipates having a substantial update to the Board at the May 2014 Board meeting.

 DNR's State Lands Division has run a hydro layer using LiDAR data, which could help the Forest Practices Division in updating the stream typing model.
-They need quality data to run the model and need to find basins that have had forest practices activities within.
+They need quality data to run the LiDAR and need to find basins that have had forest practices activities within.
 DNR will keep in mind the areas where the old model worked well.